GitHub Tutorial

 , or--set-upstream

-This creates a remote branch and sets it upstream of the current branch you are pushing.
-The relationship between the current branch and upstream branch is remembered, such that you will not have to continually connect the remote and local branches when pushing commits.- It is recommended to use
+Creates a remote branch and sets it upstream of the current branch you are pushing.
+The relationship between the current branch and upstream branch is remembered, such that you will not have to continually connect the remote and local branches when pushing commits.

 -u